sobinec/sobinec/README.md

 - **Untitled Space Game**: A 2D top-down survival game in space, currently in early development stages.
 - **Learn Ruby With Ease**: A simple app to teach the basics of programming in Ruby, available for Android and web browsers.
 (In dev)

-## 🌐 Blog

-I also have a blog where I share my thoughts on game development, programming, and more.
-Check it out [here](https://sobinec.vercel.app/blog).

 ## 📫 How to reach me

 Feel free to reach out if you're interested in game development, programming, open-source projects, or just want to chat about life in general.
 [Text me here](https://sobinec.vercel.app/contact.html)